olehkelembet/SFinder/README.md

 # SFinder

-Program for finding strings in files
+Program for finding strings in files.
+Uses QT.